dotnetcore/CAP/README.md

 [![AppVeyor](https://ci.appveyor.com/api/projects/status/4mpe0tbu7n126vyw?svg=true)](https://ci.appveyor.com/project/yuleyule66/cap)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/dotnetcore/CAP/master/LICENSE.txt)

-CAP is a library to achieve eventually consistent in distributed architectures system like SOA,MicroService.
-It is lightweight,easy to use and efficiently
+CAP is a library to achieve eventually consistent in distributed architectures system like SOA,MicroService.It is lightweight,easy to use and efficiently.

 ## OverView

-CAP is a library that used in an ASP.NET Core project,Of Course you can ues it in ASP.NET Core with .NET Framework
+CAP is a library that used in an ASP.NET Core project,Of Course you can ues it in ASP.NET Core with .NET Framework.

-You can think of CAP as an EventBus because it has all the features of EventBus, and CAP provides a easier way to handle the publishing and subscribing in EventBus.
+You can think of CAP as an EventBus because it has all the features of EventBus, and CAP provides a easier way to handle the publishing and subscribing than EventBus.

-CAP has the function of message persistence, and it guarantees the reliability of the message when your service is restarted or down.
-CAP provides a Microsoft Pro-based Producer Service service that integrates seamlessly with your business services and supports strong consistency transactions.
+CAP has the function of Message Presistence, and it makes messages reliability when your service is restarted or down.
+CAP provides a Producer Service based on Microsoft DI that integrates seamlessly with your business services and supports strong consistency transactions.

-This is a diagram of the CAP work in the ASP.NET Core MicroService architecture:
+This is a diagram of the CAP working in the ASP.NET Core MicroService architecture:

 ![](http://images2015.cnblogs.com/blog/250417/201706/250417-20170630143600289-1065294295.png)